The Sale Process

 • Buyers of residential property usually have a cooling off period of five working days following the exchange of contracts during which they can withdraw from the sale.

-• If the agent arranges exchange of contacts, the agent must give copies of the signed contract to each party or their solicitor or conveyancer within 2 business days.
+• If the agent arranges an exchange of contacts, the agent must give copies of the signed contract to each party or their solicitor or conveyancer within 2 business days.

-• The cooling off period can be waived, reduced or extended by negotiation.
+• The cooling-off period can be waived, reduced, or extended by negotiation.

-• There is no cooling off period for sellers.
+• There is no cooling-off period for sellers.
 Once contracts have been exchanged, sellers are generally bound to complete the agreement.

 • There is no cooling off period when purchasing at auction.